Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Estimating the average entropy production rate based on the extreme value statistics of an edge current

 \subsection{Estimators of the average entropy production rate revisited}

-To evaluate the quality of estimators that are based on extreme value statistics, we first review three well-studied estimators of dissipation, all of which are evaluated on the trajectories $J^t_0$ of an arbitrary current $J$, as defined in Eq.~(\ref{eq:JGeneral}): \begin{enumerate} \item The {\it Kullback-Leibler divergence} $\hat{s}_{\rm KL}$: Let $\mathcal{J}$ be the set of jump sizes of the current $J(t)$, excluding jumps of size zero, e.g., for an edge current, $\mathcal{J} = \left\{-1,1\right\}$.
+To evaluate the quality of estimators that are based on extreme value statistics, we first review three well-studied estimators of dissipation, all of which are evaluated on the trajectories $J^t_0$ of an arbitrary current $J$, as defined in Eq.~(\ref{eq:JGeneral}): \begin{enumerate} \item The {\it Kullback-Leibler divergence} $\hat{s}_{\rm KL}$: Let $\mathcal{J}$ be the set of jump sizes of the current $J(t)$, excluding jumps of size zero.
 Then, the Kullback-Leibler divergence of the current $J$, neglecting non-Markovian statistics, is defined by \cite{gomez2008lower, roldan2010estimating, uhl2018fluctuations, martinez2019inferring,van2022thermodynamic, harunari2022learn}

 where $\dot{n}_j$ denotes the rate at which the current $J$ makes jumps of size $J(t)-J(t^-) = j$, and where $t^-$ denotes a time infinitesimal smaller than $t$.
 The estimator $ \hat{s}_{\rm KL}$ is obtained from the Kullback-Leibler divergence